HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

 before mismatch checking is dropped to avoid extreme impact (runtime of days).
 Dropping mismatch tolerance completely will also improve runtime.

+### Performance

-For a human (hg38) WGS Bam file with 668M alignments, the Picard tool (version 2.26.3) completes in 7.5 hours, while the UMIScripts tool completes in 48 minutes with 16 threads.
+For a human (hg38) WGS Bam file with 668 M alignments, the Picard tool (version 2.26.3) completes in 7.5 hours, while the `bam_umi_dedup` tool completes in 48 minutes with 16 threads and one mismatch tolerated.
+The Samtools tool was not tested with this file, but subsequent testing suggests it is comparable to the `bam_umi_dedup` but requiring fewer threads, i.e. it's more performant.
 Results may vary.